-Data analysis falls under the data science umbrella.
-Data science involves both technical and business skills, whereas data analysis requires mostly technical and programming skills.
-When a data analyst receives the dataset, it is usually from one source, i.e., the data from various sources is integrated, and some preprocessing done before the data analyst receives it for further processing.
+Data analysis comes under data science, which involves both technical and business skills.
+However, analyzing data requires mostly technical and programming skills.
+When a data analyst receives the dataset, it is usually from one source, i.e., the data from various sources is integrated, and some preprocessing is done before the data analyst receives it for further processing.

 Why Data Analysis?

 - Defining the business problem – Identify the business problem to be solved by asking questions.
 Questions should be specific and clear.
-Through the questions, we should be able to determine potential solutions/if there are any possible solutions.
+Through the questions, we should be able to determine potential solutions, if there are any.

 - Data extraction – Collect the data around the questions asked.
-Data should be collected, integrated, organized, and structured in a proper storage system.
+It should be collected, integrated, organized, and structured in a proper storage system.

-- Data cleaning – The integrated data may have some incomplete values, duplicate values, irrelevant content, null values, etc. All this has to be removed, and only the relevant data needs to be kept for the next stage.
+- Data cleaning – The integrated data may have some incomplete values, duplicate values, irrelevant content, null values, and so on.
+All this has to be removed, and only relevant data needs to be kept for the next stage.

-- Data mining – Here is where data converts to knowledge and discovery.
-We mine and analyze data to find important trends and patterns by applying rules & algorithms to the dataset.
+- Data mining – Here is where the data is converted into knowledge and discovery.
+We mine and analyze data to find important trends and patterns by applying rules and algorithms to the dataset.

-- Data Visualization – The insights and trends are better seen visually to be seen from various perspectives.
+- Data visualization – The insights and trends are better seen visually.
+Moreover, you can do so from various perspectives.
 By viewing various relationships and comparing the visualizations, we can quickly discover the desired useful information.

-How to perform Data analysis – Tools & Techniques for Data analysis
+How to Perform Data Analysis?
+Tools and Techniques

-There are plenty of tools and techniques that help data analysts perform an accurate analysis.
-From data cleaning, exploration, transformation, visualization, and analysis, there are many tools for each stage.
-Some tools are UI-based, and some have the capability to do a complete analysis; some are great for big projects, etc.
+There are plenty of tools and techniques that help data analysts perform an accurate analysis of data.
+From data cleaning and data exploration to data transformation and data visualization, there are many tools for each stage.
+Some tools are UI-based, some have the capability to perform a comprehensive analysis, some are great for big projects, and so forth.

 Types of Data Analysis